Frequently Asked Questions

 Why is the Student Mobility Card ideal for students?

-There are a few reasons why students in the Netherlands should choose the Student Mobility Card over a regular OV-chipkaart:
+There are a few reasons why students in the Netherlands should choose the Student Mobility Card over a regular anonymous OV-chipkaart:

 - Discounted travel: With the Student Mobility Card, you’ll get a 15% discount on Dutch Railways (NS) trains during weekends and weekday off-peak hours.
 That’s Monday through Friday between 6:30 and 9:00, as well as between 16:00 and 18:30.
+Please note that loading other discount subscriptions on our card is not possible.

 - Automatic balance top-up: Once you’re all registered, we’ll make sure that you never have to put money onto your Student Mobility Card.
 You’ll never again miss a train due to an insufficient balance!